Prag8855/aab/content/guides/moving-to-berlin.md

 {% include '_blocks/healthInsuranceCalculator.html' %}

-**If you are an EU citizen**, you are covered by your [EHIC card](/guide/german-health-insurance#insurance-from-other-eu-countries) until you start working.
+**If you are an EU citizen**, you are covered by your [EHIC card](/guides/german-health-insurance#insurance-from-other-eu-countries) until you start working.
 When you start working, you must have German health insurance.
 If you are a student, you can use your EHIC card while you study.
 If health insurance is free in your home country, you can save a lot of money with a EHIC card.

-### Get a residence permit
+### Apply for a residence permit

 If you are not a [EU](/glossary/European%20Union) or [[EEA]] citizen, you probably need a [residence permit](/glossary/Aufenthaltstitel) to live in Germany.
 If you don't qualify for any residence permit, you can't move to Germany.

+You can apply for a residence permit at a German embassy or consulate.
+If you are from {{AUFENTHV_41_COUNTRIES}}, you can come to Germany, then apply for a residence permit.

 **[How to apply for a residence permit ➞](/guides/residence-permit)**

 ### Check if your devices work in Germany

-Check if your devices work with German power sockets.
-Sometimes you just need a cheap power adapter.
-Sometimes you need an expensive power converter.
+Germany has 220 volt type F power sockets.
+Check if your devices work in Germany.
+You might need a power adapter or a power converter.

 **[Power sockets in Germany ➞](/guides/power-sockets)**